FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Reposition the structure node onto a left bank node.

    * - 200
-     - Time-Stage Elements Have a Stage Assigned that Was Less Than the Floodplain or Channel Bed Elevation.
+     - Time-Stage Elements Have a Stage Assigned that Was Less Than

+       the Floodplain or Channel Bed Elevation.

        Stage Was Reset to the Bed Elevation
      - Check the invert elevation of the structure, the grid element elevation or the head reference elevation.

    * - 200
-     - If Ideplt is 0 in INFLOW.DAT and Irain is 0 in CONT.DAT,There is No Inflow to Be Plotted.
+     - If Ideplt is 0 in INFLOW.DAT and Irain is 0 in CONT.DAT,

+       There is No Inflow to Be Plotted.
      - Either Set Lgplot = 0, Assign Ideplt an Inflow Hydrograph in INFLOW.DAT, Or Set Irain = 1 in CONT.DAT and Assign the RAIN.DAT File

    * - 300